 Re-installing his old delivery gave him the necessary torque to find his nastiness, both in velocity and physical deception.
 His long-term potential is resurrected, and he owns a fine pedigree at age 23.

 But he maxed out his good fortune with indicators, especially the LOB% column, where he posted an 80.9% figure that some of the game's most established relievers would love to own.
-Like his teammate Kris Medlen in 2012, Teheran was too good and should be valued more as a SP3 than a 2 in dual-universe games.
+Like his teammate Kris Medlen in 2012, Teheran was too good at leaving ducks on the pond.
+He should be valued more as a SP3 than a 2 in dual-universe games. -TH

 SP Michael Wacha, St. Louis Cardinals